FAQ: Postal Sales Data for Comic Books

 Q: Why did the government need to know all that?

-In the early days of publishing magazines were often published by a maze of holding companies.
+A: In the early days of publishing magazines were often published by a maze of holding companies.
 Any publisher who abused the special postal rate would be liable, so the government wanted to know exactly who was responsible for each piece of mail that entered its system.

 So that's why the "Ownership" needed to be stated.
 Another interesting reason can be found in a bit of the Code that still links to these postal rules today, having to do with the registration of "foreign propagandists" from before World War II.
 The Statement of Ownership would tell the government at a glance who owned the magazines entering the postal system.